ziyan-li-code/optimal-learn-order/README.md

 This module calculates **inter-task similarity** using techniques such as:
 - **Zero-shot learning**
 - **-gHg (negative gradient-Hessian-gradient) analysis**
 ---

 ## Example Repository
 The `examples` directory contains experiment examples with detailed instructions in the respective `README.md` file.
+The `linear_model` directory contains codes for linear perturbation theory.

 ## General Parameters